2020 USC Trojans football team

 The 2020 USC Trojans football team represented the University of Southern California in the 2020 NCAA Division I FBS football season.
 They played their home games at the Los Angeles Memorial Coliseum and competed as members of the South Division of the Pac-12 Conference.
 They were led by fifth-year head coach Clay Helton.

 On August 11, the Pac-12 Conference initially canceled all fall sports competitions due to the COVID-19 pandemic.
 On September 24, the conference announced that a six-game conference-only season would begin on November 6, with the conference's championship game to be played on December 18.
 Teams not selected for the championship game would be seeded to play a seventh game.

 USC compiled a 5–0 regular season record, and qualified for the Pac-12 Championship Game, which they lost to Oregon.
 The following day, USC announced that it would not play in any bowl game, ending the season with an overall 5–1 record.

-Previous season

-The Trojans finished 8–5 in 2019 and 7–2 in Conference play, placing 2nd place in the South Division behind the South Division Champions Utah.